knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 - Oracle uses multi-table index cluster tables
 - Bigtable data model (used in Cassandra and HBase) has column-family concept

+## Query Language for Data
+Declarative query and MapReduce query.

 SQL is declarative.
 In a declarative query language, you just specify the pattern of the data you want.
 It is up to the database system's query optimizer to decide which indexes and join methods to use.

 Benefits of declarative language